NanoComp/meep/doc/docs/Scheme_Tutorials/Casimir_Forces.md

 (note that "sigma" is another built-in Meep parameter, so here we use a capital S).

-As discussed in Part I, the optimal value of $\sigma$ depends on the system under consideration.
-In our case, $\sigma = 1$ is optimal or nearly optimal.
+As discussed in Part I, the optimal value of $σ$ depends on the system under consideration.
+In our case, $σ = 1$ is optimal or nearly optimal.
 With this choice value of `Sigma`, we can use a very short runtime `T` for the simulation:

 ```
  (define-param T 20)